rafaelma/pgbackman/docs/manual.rst

 in multiple PostgreSQL nodes, and it supports a multiple backup servers topology.

+It will also manage role and database configuration information when creating a backup of a database.

 Even though a backup created with ``pg_dump`` / ``pg_dumpall`` can never guarantee a full disaster recovery of all data changed between the moment when the backup was taken and the moment of a future crash,